zzonyo/trust-docs-test/source/index.html.md

 #### Note

 - If there are symbols in the settlement or delivery period,error code 1080(1080  In settlement or delivery.
-Unable to get positions) will return without request parameters.
+Unable to get positions of some contracts.  ) will return without request parameters.
 It's suggested to query the position info with request parameters to avoid raising the error code and not being able to query the position.

 ## Query assets information of all sub-accounts under the master account